 (c) sell, validate or issue an Electronic Document of or in the name of SIA for Transportation solely on any other carrier, unless Company has been so authorised by SIA;

 (d) knowingly accept in any manner whatsoever unissued Electronic Documents assigned to and or held by another travel agent, whether or not such documents have been validated.
 Should Company receive an offer of the nature described above, such offer shall be refused and shall be reported in detail to SIA;

 (e) deliberately make duplicate or multiple reservations for the same customer(s);

 (f) attempt to secure the required service for a group of 10 or more customers in smaller numbers;

 (h) make excessive reservations for the same customer; and input fictitious, used or expired ticket number

 SCHEDULE 2 – DATA PROTECTION TERMS

-To the extent that any of the terms or conditions contained in this Schedule may contradict or conflict with any other terms or conditions of the Agreement, it is expressly understood and agreed that the terms of this Schedule shall take precedence and supersede such other terms or conditions of the Agreement.
+To the extent that any of the terms or conditions contained in this Schedule may contradict or conflict with any of the terms or conditions of the Agreement, it is expressly understood and agreed that the terms of this Schedule shall take precedence and supersede the Agreement.
 Any terms not defined in this Schedule shall have the meaning ascribed to it under the Agreement.